-The answer to this question would be yes.
-You can, in fact, freeze cooked sausages, just like you can freeze raw sausages.
+The answer to the question ‘Can I freeze cooked sausages’ would be yes.
+You can, in fact, freeze cooked sausages, as well as, raw sausages.
 It is easy, simple, and has the best results.

 So whether you have some leftover sliced sausages, or you have extra bought sausages that are about to exceed their use by date, freezing would be the ideal solution for you to avoid food waste.